nazwhale/skillstask/WORK_LOG.md

   - Set 'Copy Shareable Link' as the primary button
   - Set 'Do it again' as the secondary (outline) button
   - Affected file: src/App.jsx
+- Updated the round title in `src/App.jsx` so that 'ENJOY' is blue in round 1 and 'GOOD' is green in round 2, using Tailwind classes for color.
+Only the word itself is colored, not the rest of the sentence.

 ## CSS Fixes
 - **Removed default text color from :root**: Deleted the `color` property from the `:root` selector in `src/index.css` to allow Tailwind's text color utilities to work as expected throughout the app.